openstreetmap-polska/openaedmap-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-#### `npm test`

-Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 #### `npm run build`

 Builds the app for production to the `build` folder.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 #### `npm run sprites`